Snipey/pulse-docs-demo/docs/main/controllers.md

 ## Introduction

-The Controller function creates a typesafe container for sections of your `core`.
+The Controller function creates a type safe container for sections of your `core`.

 These sections give structure to your application.
 For example, you would want to seperate `accounts` logic, from `posts` logic.
 Controllers are the perfect tool for this.